Folic Acid & MTHFR

-Folic acid should be avoided in those with MTHFR gene mutation as it requires numerous genes, enzymes and cofactors to be converted into methylfolate.
+Individuals with an MTHFR gene mutation should steer clear of folic acid, as its conversion into methylfolate necessitates the involvement of multiple genes, enzymes, and cofactors.
 It’s therefore unlikely to fix the methylfolate deficiency in those with MTHFR.

-Methylfolate will provide the bioavailable form of folate that is required for methylation processes and overrides a genetic mutation on MTHFR.
+Methylfolate furnishes the necessary bioavailable form of folate essential for methylation processes, effectively bypassing a genetic mutation on MTHFR.

-Bailey SW et al 2009 ‘The extremely slow and variable activity of dihydrofolate reductase in human liver and its implications for high folic acid intake’, Proceedings of the National Academy of Sciences of the USA, vol. 106, no.36, pp 15424-15429.
+- Bailey SW et al 2009 ‘The extremely slow and variable activity of dihydrofolate reductase in human liver and its implications for high folic acid intake’, Proceedings of the National Academy of Sciences of the USA, vol. 106, no.36, pp 15424-15429.
+PMID: 19706381

-Clovis P et al 2017, ‘A daily dose of 5 mg of folic acid for 90 days is associated with increased serum unmetabolized folic acid and reduced natural killer cell cytotoxicity in healthy Brazilian adults’, Journal of Nutrition, vol 147, no.9, pp.1677-1685.
+- Clovis P et al 2017, ‘A daily dose of 5 mg of folic acid for 90 days is associated with increased serum unmetabolized folic acid and reduced natural killer cell cytotoxicity in healthy Brazilian adults’, Journal of Nutrition, vol 147, no.9, pp.1677-1685.
+PMID: 28724658